If you had asked me three months ago if I felt like I had it together, I would have probably told you that I felt like I did most of the time.

 Things will end in ways we didn’t expect.
 And life will throw us curveballs but it helps to try and see the positives that can come from a situation.

-For instance, I have come out of rocky breastfeeding experience feeling stronger and accomplished.
+For instance, I have come out of a rocky breastfeeding experience feeling stronger and accomplished.
 I am proud of myself for pushing through to achieve the outcome I was hoping for.
 It wasn’t easy but I feel like it was worth it.

 When on your way to finding a new normal, it can be difficult to see past the events that crumbled your previous routine.
 But if you can, you will be able to create a new routine!